opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 Data Prepper source plugins fall into two categories: push-based and pull-based.

 _Pull-based sources_ such as HTTP and OpenTelemetry (OTel), scale easily across Data Prepper containers. _Push-based sources_ rely load balancing solutions, such as Kubernetes, NGINX, or Docker Swarm, to distribute workload across Data Prepper containers.
-like HTTP and OpenTelemetry, are easy to scale between Data Prepper containers.
-Kubernetes, Nginx, or Docker Swarm will support load balancing between Data Prepper containers for push-based sources.

-Pull-based sources, on the other hand, need an alternative mechanism to scale and distribute work between a fleet of Data Prepper containers.
-For Data Prepper, this alternative mechanism is [Source Coordination](https://opensearch.org/docs/latest/data-prepper/managing-data-prepper/source-coordination/).

-Source coordination uses an external store that acts as a lease table, similar to the [Kinesis Client Library](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html),
+Unlike push-based sources, pull-based sources in Data Prepper use [Source coordination](https://opensearch.org/docs/latest/data-prepper/managing-data-prepper/source-coordination/) to achieve scalability and work distribution across multiple containers.
+Source coordination uses an external store functioning as a lease table, similar to the approach used by the [Kinesis Client Library](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html).

-### Choosing a partition of work
+### Defining work partitions for source coordination

-Source coordination enables Data Prepper to divide "partitions" of work between Data Prepper containers.
+Data Prepper uses source coordination to distribute  work partitions" across Data Prepper containers.

-For example, for Data Prepper's S3 source, a partition of work is a single S3 object.
-For OpenSearch as a source, a partition of work is an OpenSearch index.
-For DynamoDB as a source, there are two types of partitions: an S3 data file for the one-time export, and a shard when reading from DynamoDB streams.

-When creating a new Data Prepper source that requires source coordination, one of the first questions to answer is "What are my partitions of work?"
+For new Data Prepper sources using source coordination, identifying and delineating work partitions is a fundamental first step.

+Data Prepper defines work partitions differently for various sources.
+In the S3 source, each S3 object represents a partition.
+For OpenSearch, an index serves as a partition.
+DynamoDB sources have dual partition types: S3 data files for exports and shards for stream processing.

-### Creating a Data Prepper plugin with Source Coordination Enabled
+### Creating a source coordination-enabled Data Prepper plugin

-To create a plugin that uses Source Coordination, the minimum required amount of code is to create two classes: one for the plugin itself, and one for the configuration of the plugin.
-The configuration will contain the necessary parameters users must provide to run your plugin.
-For example, it may contain the database name or endpoint, as well as information on authorization and performance tuning.
-Anything that a user would need to provide to run your plugin should be defined in this configuration.

-To get started, see this [sample source example](https://github.com/graytaylor0/data-prepper/blob/SourceCoordinationSampleSource/data-prepper-plugins/sample-source-coordination-source/src/main/java/SampleSource.java).
+A source coordination plugin consists of to two classes: the main plugin class and a configuration class.
+The configuration class specifies all required users inputs, from the data endpoints to authorization details and performance tuning parameters.
+All user-required inputs for plugin operation should be specified within this configuration class.

+For a practical starting point, refer to the [sample source code](https://github.com/graytaylor0/data-prepper/blob/SourceCoordinationSampleSource/data-prepper-plugins/sample-source-coordination-source/src/main/java/SampleSource.java) in the Data Prepper repository.

-This example is for a hypothetical database, where the only configurations required are `database_name`, `username`, and `password` ([Configuration Class](https://github.com/graytaylor0/data-prepper/blob/SourceCoordinationSampleSource/data-prepper-plugins/sample-source-coordination-source/src/main/java/SampleSourceConfig.java)).
-Note in the example code that the plugin name and configuration class is defined in the `@DataPrepperPlugin` annotation on the class.
+This example demonstrates a basic configuration for a [hypothetical database source](https://github.com/graytaylor0/data-prepper/blob/SourceCoordinationSampleSource/data-prepper-plugins/sample-source-coordination-source/src/main/java/SampleSourceConfig.java), requiring only `database_name`, `username`, and `password`.
+The plugin name and configuration class are defined in the `@DataPrepperPlugin` annotation.

-When running Data Prepper, the pipeline.yaml for this source would be as follows:
+The `pipeline.yaml` for running this source in Data Prepper would be structured as follows:

 ```yaml
 version: 2